ManyDG: Many-domain Generalization for Healthcare Applications: Experiments

 \section{Experiments}

 This section presents the following experiments to evaluate our model comprehensively.
-Data processing files, codes, and instructions are provided in supplementary. \begin{itemize} \item {\bf Evaluation on health monitoring data}: We evaluate our \method on multi-channel EEG seizure detection and sleep staging tasks.
-Both are formulated as multi-class classifications. \item {\bf Evaluation on open EHRs}: We conduct visit-level drug recommendation and hospitalization prediction on EHRs.
+Data processing files, codes, and instructions are provided in \href{https://github.com/ycq091044/ManyDG}{https://github.com/ycq091044/ManyDG}. \begin{itemize} \item {\bf Evaluation on health monitoring data}: We evaluate our \method on multi-channel EEG seizure detection and sleep staging tasks.
+Both are formulated as multi-class classifications. \item {\bf Evaluation on EHR data}: We conduct visit-level drug recommendation and readmission prediction on EHRs.
 The former is multi-label classification, and the latter is binary classification. \item {\bf Verifying the orthogonality property}: We quantitatively show that the encoded features from $\bfh_{\theta}(\cdot)$ indeed contain domain and label information approximately along different dimensions. \item {\bf Two realistic healthcare scenarios}: We further show the benefits of our \method when (i) training with insufficient labeled data and (ii) continuous learning on newly collected patient data. \end{itemize}